Neotron-Compute/Neotron-Book/src/2_bios.md

 * Block devices (e.g. SD cards)
 * Selecting and using various video modes:
-	* Text modes which accept an 8-bit Code Page 850 characters
+	* Text modes which accept an 8-bit characters (where the current font specifies the supported character set)
-	* Bitmap graphics modes
+	* Bitmap graphics modes (which may be monochrome, block-colour, planar colour or chunky colour)
 * Accessing Serial/UART devices
 * Accessing any I2C buses
 * Accessing any SPI buses
-* Playing an audio sample
+* Loading audio samples
 * Tracking wall time
 * Delaying for defined periods of time
 * Hooking scan-line interrupts
 * Powering off / rebooting

 While you could write an application which uses the BIOS directly, most applications will use the higher-level APIs exposed by the OS.

+Note that the BIOS does not offer support for reading a Keyboard, unlike an IBM PC BIOS.
+It is expected that the Keyboard, and other Human Input Devices (HID) will be handled over I²C from an I²C HID Controller peripheral, or an I²C or SPI GPIO interface.

 ## Calling a BIOS API